SamSlotemaker/portfolio_jokesite/README.md

-I asked myself, how could I create a simpel website that could be usefull, but instead, make it useless.
+I asked myself, how could I create a simple website that could be usefull, but instead, make it useless.

 Well, here it is.